Bradford Cox: Other work

-Cox has also recorded as part of other bands, such as the short lived "Wet Dreams", an otherwise all-girl garage / noise band in which he played drums.
-He also recorded several tracks on the Black Lips second album We Did Not Know the Forest Spirit Made the Flowers Grow, playing drums on the song "Notown Blues" from that album.
+Cox has also recorded as part of other bands, such as the short lived "Wet Dreams", an otherwise all-girl garage/ noise band in which he played drums.
+He also recorded several tracks on Black Lips' second album We Did Not Know the Forest Spirit Made the Flowers Grow (2004), playing drums on the song "Notown Blues" from that album.

-He also is a part of the "Avant-Garage" band Ghetto Cross, with Cole Alexander from Black Lips, Frankie Broyles, and Asha Lakra.
+He also was a part of the "Avant-Garage" band Ghetto Cross, with Cole Alexander from Black Lips, Frankie Broyles, and Asha Lakra.

-Cox contributed to the Karen O-scored soundtrack for the 2009 film Where the Wild Things Are.
+Cox contributed to the Karen O-scored soundtrack for the 2009 Spike Jonze film, Where the Wild Things Are.

-In November 2012, it was announced that Cox would portray Jared Leto's lover in the feature film, Dallas Buyers Club, co-starring Matthew McConaughey and Jennifer Garner; this is Cox's film debut.
+Cox portrayed "Sunflower" in the 2013 feature film Dallas Buyers Club, directed by Jean-Marc Vallée.
+In the same year, Cox created the soundtrack for Teenage, a documentary film directed by Matt Wolf based on Teenage: The Creation of Youth Culture, a book by Jon Savage.

-Cox collaborated with Cate Le Bon, releasing a joint EP titled, Myths 004 in September 2019.
+In September 2019, Cox collaborated with Cate Le Bon, releasing a joint EP, Myths 004.

 In July 2025, Cox hosted a two-part set on NTS Radio titled, Bradford Cox: Summer and Smoke Pt.
 1 (Day) and Pt.
 2 (Night).